Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 - Code needs to be more simpler than ever, and with as little in-house customization and libraries as possible, in order to be able to use the new wave of AI that generates code.
 - That's why I try to keep the code as close as possible to the framework's and library's defaults, since Language Large Models like GPT-3 can then generate product code based on the documentation or past code it has been trained with.

-#### Reason of resignation
+#### Why it ended

-- Final product was finished and I was becoming reduntant.
+- Final product was finished and I was becoming redundant.
 I felt it was the right time for parent company to take it from there with their own in-house teams.

 ### Drawbotics + Mosaic